larsvilhuber/self-checking-reproducibility/02-hands_off_running.md

 ## Takeaways

-### What this does

-This ensures

-- that your code runs without problem, after all the debugging.
+- [x] your code runs without problem, after all the debugging.
-- that your code runs without manual intervention.
+- [x] your code runs without manual intervention, and with low effort

-### What this does not do

-This does not ensure
+- [ ] it actually produces all the outputs

-- that your code generates a log file that you can inspect, and that you could share with others.
+- [ ] your code generates a log file that you can inspect, and that you could share with others.
-- that it will run on somebody else's computer
+- [ ] it will run on somebody else’s computer
-  - because it does not guarantee that all the software is there
-  - because it does not guarantee that all the directories for input or output are there
-  - because many intermediate files might be present that are not in the replication package
-  - because it does not guarantee that all the directory names are correctly adjusted everywhere in your code
-- that it actually produces all the outputs
-  - because some outputs might be present from test runs

-### What to do next

-To solve some of these problems, let's go to the next step.